sayolove/ngu-guide/src/content/docs/en/chapters/chapter-3.md

     - The first form of Walderp can be killed before Beardverse, around 800k/400k P/T
     - Each successive form is stronger than the last, up to ~4m/3m for the final form
 - The fight with Walderp cannot be idled, as he has a special mechanic in the fight
-    - For a guide on how to fight Walderp: Appendix: T5 Fight (spoilers)
+    - For a guide on how to fight Walderp: [Secrets & Spoilers: T5 Fight](/en/spoilers/t5-fight)
 - When fighting against Titans, your GO priorities should be Move Cooldown, Power
     - This means you should wear both Ring of Might and Sands of Time for the T5 fight
     - You don’t need Respawn while fighting Titans, so you can take off RoG
     - Once you can kill Titans more easily, you can switch out some Power items for DC

-Killing Walderp’s final form unlocks MacGuffins, which is located in the Inventory menu
+Killing Walderp’s final form unlocks [MacGuffins](/en/mechanics/macguffins), which is located in the Inventory menu
 - MacGuffins is the slowest scaling feature in the game, will start out useless
     - MacGuffins will start scaling in Evil Difficulty, and become crucial in Sadistic
 - Killing 1k consecutive enemies in an adventure zone will drop that zone’s guff